Drought Tolerant Grass Alternatives for California Lawns

-The UC Verde Buffalograss is a great drought-tolerant grass developed by two colleges in California.
+Two schools in California developed the UC Verde Buffalograss, which is a great drought-tolerant grass.
 The main site claims that using UC Verde Buffalograss can result in up to a 75% reduction in water consumption.
 That seems like quite a statement but most people who have installed this particular grass indeed have had huge success in reducing overall lawn water usage.
-The ideal time to install this particular lawn grass would be from March to August.
+March to August is the ideal time to install this particular lawn grass.

 Blue Grama (Bouteloua gracilis)

 Blue Grama is a warm-season perennial that requires low maintenance.
 Unlike some of the other drought-tolerant grasses, Blue Grama lawns can be grown in both clay loam and sandy loam soils.
 Blue Grama will thrive as a lawn as long as it receives full sun and doesn’t get too much foot traffic.

 We hope you found this information useful.
 Check out our post on creative water saving methods to reduce your water usage even further.
 For example, using a rain barrel is a great water to maximize home water conservation efforts.
 Remember, be responsible with your water usage and play your part in making sure California does not run out of fresh water completely.

 Published on November 30, 2016 by Sam Choan.